MotionCast/CAFKA/README.md

 MY_BLE_STATE_MODULE_ENABLE=y
 ```

+## Example Modules

+The following modules are included as placeholders that are supposed to react to different events:

+- app_state_example.c: Barebones module that listens to app_state_event.
+- ble_state_example.c: Listens to BLE peer_state_event.

+If you are using this repository as a template, you will want to either overwrite these
+or delete them, as well as their usages in `src/modules/CMakeLists.txt`, and their respective
+Kconfig files under `src/modules/`.

 ### Configuration

 To fine tune the configuration of any module, modify the corresponding
 `Kconfig.[module].default` file located under `src/modules`.

+You should of course also be able to directly set them in `prj.conf`.

 <!-- MODULES -->